 Element is the development and operations consultant to Opal Retirement Inc. and as such is managing the development of the Opal Project to its completion.
 The Opal Project consists of plans for a lifestyle retirement community to be constructed, which will be comprised of approximately 142,000 square feet with 44 seniors' residential condominium units (these units will be available for sale to seniors), 56 seniors' rental units and 30 seniors' Complex Care units.
 An amendment to zoning was officially enacted on April 5, 2016 and the Development Permit (DP) was issued on September 12, 2016.
 The Discovery Sales Centre at City Square was officially opened October 15, 2016.
-The demolition permit was issued on December 22, 2016 and it is expected that the excavation permit will be issued in January 2017.
+The demolition permit was issued on December 22, 2016 and the excavation permit was issued on February 2, 2017.